Theod0reWu/mksShell/README.md

 ## What does our shell implement?!
 Does it even do anything...:unamused:
 <img src="https://media.giphy.com/media/odsNxyQQDb29O/giphy.gif" width="500" height="400"/>

-_Okay, so our shell doesn't set off any fireworks_  <br />
+_Okay, so our shell doesn't set off any fireworks..._  <br />

 **BUT** it can do the following things:   <br />
 - take in commands seperated by semicolons (singular or double!)   <br />
 - execute various commands such as: cd, ls, cat, echo, clear, exit, and more!   <br />
-- allow for redirection and piping (you can commands by themselves or with additional arguments such as ls -l), including double redirection <br />
+- allow for redirection and piping (you can commands by themselves or with additional arguments such as ls -l)    <br />
+- allow for double redirection!    <br />
 - allow any number of spaces can be placed between commands and other identifiers, including semicolons, piping and redirection    <br />
 - give correct error messages for wrong file names and other mistyped commands <br />

 ## Features Attempted but Unsuccessful
+- Attempted using up-key to get previous command but piping and double redirection took longer than expected :sad:

 ## Bugs & Other Things You Might Want to Know
 - When piping, if the first command given cannot be executed but the second one can be, we are still somehow able to execute the second command.
 For example, with jksngnsgns | wc, we get        1      9      52
-  - However, if both commands can't be executed since they're not commands, we'll stop you so that's a good thing!
+  - However, if both commands can't be executed since they're not commands, we'll stop you so that's a good thing! :happy:

 ## Function Headers
 #### char ** parse_args(char * line) ;